Draft horse

-A draft horse (US), draught horse (UK) or dray horse (from the Old English dragan meaning "to draw or haul"; compare Dutch dragen and German tragen meaning "to carry" and Danish drage meaning "to draw" or "to fare"), less often called a carthorse, work horse or heavy horse, is a large horse bred to be a working animal doing hard tasks such as plowing and other farm labor.
-There are a number of breeds, with varying characteristics, but all share common traits of strength, patience, and a docile temperament which made them indispensable to generations of pre-industrial farmers.
+A draft horse (US) or draught horse (UK), also known as dray horse, carthorse, work horse or heavy horse, is a large horse bred to be a working animal hauling freight and doing heavy agricultural tasks such as plowing.
+There are a number of breeds, with varying characteristics, but all share common traits of strength, patience, and a docile temperament.

-Draft horses and draft crossbreds are versatile breeds used today for a multitude of purposes, including farming, draft horse showing, logging, recreation, and other uses.
-They are also commonly used for crossbreeding, especially to light riding breeds such as the Thoroughbred, for the purpose of creating sport horses of warmblood type.
+While indispensable to generations of pre-industrial farmers, draft horses are used today for a multitude of purposes, including farming, draft horse showing, logging, recreation, and other uses.
+Draft breeds have been crossbred with light riding breeds such as the Thoroughbred to create sport horses or warmbloods.
 While most draft horses are used for driving, they can be ridden and some of the lighter draft breeds are capable performers under saddle.

 Characteristics

-Draft horses are recognizable by their tall stature and extremely muscular build.
-In general, they tend to have a more upright shoulder, producing more upright movement and conformation that is well suited for pulling.
-They tend to have broad, short backs with powerful hindquarters, again best suited for the purpose of pulling.
-Additionally, the draft breeds usually have heavy bone, and a good deal of feathering on their lower legs.
-Many have a straight profile or "Roman nose" (a convex profile).
+Draft horses are recognizable by their extremely muscular build.
+They tend to have broad, short backs with powerful hindquarters.
+In general, they are taller and tend to have heavier bone and a more upright shoulder than riding horses, producing conformation that is well suited for pulling.
+Many draft breeds have heavier hair, called feathering on their lower legs.
 Draft breeds range from approximately 16 to 19 hands high and from 1,400 to 2000 lb.

-Draft horses crossbred on light riding horses adds height and weight to the ensuing offspring, and may increase the power and "scope" of the animal's movement.